idvoretskyi/vim_idv/README.md

 `git clone https://github.com/idvoretskyi/vim_idv.git ~/vimrc && bash
 ~/vimrc/install.sh`

-_Please, ignore errors if you'll notice any and simply press Enter_

 The full list of plugins one may find in `'~/.vim/plugins.vim'` file.
 To add any new plugin, simply add it to that file.